 According to a study published by Auburn researchers, between the spring of 2017 and spring of 2018, our nation’s beekeeper saw a 40 percent decline in their managed colonies.

 Winter is already a typically tricky time for the population of bees, as we see mortality rates rise due to a slowdown in productivity or a complete standstill.
-There is usually an uptick when the temperature increases and colonies can begin to collect nectar again.
+There is usually an uptick when the temperatures increase, and colonies can begin to collect nectar again.
 But if the flowers aren’t in bloom or there is a delay in temperatures rising, it can spell trouble.

 Varroa mites are the most common enemy of beehives and beekeepers.
 The presence of varroa mites, or even other pests, in hives is not uncommon.
 In fact, it’s to be expected to a degree.